mreinstein/visualizer/readme.md

 ### TODO

-* allow passing mediaStream into context
+* fix retina screen display
 * allow the visualizer to be attached to other things besides the window object (e.g., embedding the visualizations in a div)
-* fix retina screen display
 * minified build (uglify2, babel)